Regniek/Core-Service/README.md

 ### What are we doing this?
 this development will allow improvement in different knowledge, for example, the correct form to create an architecture, what must have in consideration for implement how's

-* providers of services
+* Providers of services
-* how to encrypt information
+* How to encrypt information
-* how to generate the integration with other services.
+* How to generate the integration with other services.
-* how to standarize the ask for to information
+* How to standarize the ask for to information
 * The system requires a control for all the calls inside the application, and manage the apis issues, campaings, statistics, links and users.

 ### What use cases does it support?